"*" indicates required fields

 Following a denture reline, you will notice decreased accumulation of food under the denture, along with an improved fit and increased comfort.

-There are three main types of denture relines: soft, hard, and temporary.
-Each type of denture reline is applicable based on the extent of tissue and bone resorption and the type of denture currently being worn.
+There are three types of denture relines: soft, hard, and temporary, each suited for different levels of tissue and bone resorption and denture types.

-A denture rebase replaces the base of your denture to ensure a more comfortable and more precise fit.
-Rather than getting a whole new set of dentures, consider rebasing your dentures instead.
-Apple Denture Clinic provides a wide variety of denture solutions to help restore and repair your dentures to look and feel just like new.
-Contact us today to book a free no-obligation consultation or to schedule a denture repair appointment!
+Rebasing replaces the denture base for a better fit without needing a whole new set.
+Apple Denture Clinic offers various Denture solutions to restore and repair dentures to feel like new.
+Contact us today for a free consultation or to schedule a repair appointment!

 Our #1 priority here at Apple Denture & Implant Solutions denture clinic is your satisfaction!
 Which means we stand by our service 100%, no matter what.
 If you have a problem, we will solve it.
 Fix it.
 Create a new denture for you.
 Whatever it takes.
 Just reach out to our customer service team.
 We’re here for you.
 100% Smiles Guaranteed!